This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 The University of Cambridge Museums

-Another five-minute walk from Parker’s Piece will take you to Downing Street, where you’ll find four university museums lined up.
+Another five-minute walk from Parker’s Piece will take you to Downing Street, where four university museums are lined up.
 They include:

 - Sedgwick Museum of Earth Sciences